dualra1n/dualra1n/README.md

 # how to dualboot

-Step 1: download your ipsw file which is wanted to dualboot. you can use --getIpsw that will do automatically however if that give error you must download manual and put the ipse into the ipsw/ directory
+Step 1: download your ipsw file which is wanted to dualboot. you can use --getIpsw that will do automatically however if that give error you must download manual and put the ipsw file into the ipsw/ directory

-Step 2: ./dualboot.sh --dualboot 14.3
+Step 2: ./dualboot.sh --dualboot 14.3 (other options)

-Step 3: when you want to dualboot you eill have to use ./dualboot.sh --
+Step 3: when that is already installed and you would want to dualboot your second ios, you will have to use ./dualboot.sh --boot